-NSA is home to the largest, most established in-house research organization in the U.S. Intelligence Community, employing scientists with world-class skills in fields such as mathematics, physics, computer science, engineering, and cybersecurity.
-We collaborate with leading companies, universities, and national laboratories to leverage work in overlapping disciplines, advance core capabilities, and seek out and develop revolutionary ideas that will provide our nation with an overwhelming advantage.
-At the Laboratory for Physical Sciences (LPS), you will have incredible opportunities to work on investigating and designing large-scale high performance computing systems, focusing on computer architectures, processing/memory subsystems, and transform computing beyond Moore's Law.
-You will function or operate in a fast-paced team environment alongside an integrated product team of multi-disciplinary physicists, engineers, computer scientists, and systems architects, to improve and develop cryogenic engineering processes; direct the design, fabrication, implementation, and commissioning of vacuum cryostats, magnets, and other experimental cryogenic systems; and develop innovative solutions to improve and extend cryogenic engineering activities and advanced processing solutions.
-As a Cryogenic Engineer, you will leverage your expertise, ideas, and vision to: - Direct and organize cryogenic system design, fabrication, assembly, and implementation - Oversee and plan integration of cryostat subsystems including cooling, interconnects, ultra-high-vacuum (UHV), magnets, shielding, vibration and other support elements - Manage and establish the performance of safety evaluations involving pressure, cryogenic, and other fluid systems - Guide and support test development activities for cryogenic systems - Identify research challenges
+Would you like to work for the most esteemed, reputable, and established in-house research organization in the U.S. Intelligence Community?
+If so, let's talk!
+NSA employs scientists with world-class skills in fields such as mathematics, physics, computer science, engineering, and cybersecurity.
+We collaborate with leading companies, universities, and national laboratories to leverage work in overlapping disciplines, advance core capabilities, and seek out and develop revolutionary ideas that will provide our nation with an overwhelming advantage over our adversaries.
+At the Laboratory for Physical Sciences (LPS), you will have incredible opportunities with high visibility to work on investigating and designing large-scale high performance computing systems, focusing on computer architectures, processing/memory subsystems, and transforming computing beyond Moore's Law.
+You will be a valued member of a multi-disciplinary team of physicists, engineers, computer scientists, and systems architects that challenge you to make impacts that others have yet to attain.
+We're looking for talented CRYOGENIC ENGINEERS to improve and develop cryogenic engineering processes; direct the design, fabrication, implementation, and commissioning of vacuum cryostats, magnets, and other experimental cryogenic systems; and develop innovative solutions to improve and extend cryogenic engineering activities and advanced processing solutions.
+As a Cryogenic Engineer, you will: - Direct and organize cryogenic system design, fabrication, assembly, and implementation; - Oversee and plan integration of cryostat subsystems including cooling, interconnects, ultra-high-vacuum (UHV), magnets, shielding, vibration and other support elements; - Manage and establish the performance of safety evaluations involving pressure, cryogenic, and other fluid systems; - Guide and support test development activities for cryogenic systems; - Identify research challenges.

 The qualifications listed are the minimum acceptable to be considered for the position.
 Degree must be in professional Engineering, Physics or Astronomy from an accredited college or university, or a relevant professional technical field (e.g. chemistry, architecture, computer science, mathematics, hydrology, geology).
 For all of the above degrees, if program is not ABET EAC accredited, it must include specified coursework.* *Specified coursework includes courses in differential and integral calculus and 5 of the following 18 areas: (a) statics or dynamics, (b) strength of materials/stress-strain relationships, (c) fluid mechanics, hydraulics, (d) thermodynamics, (e) electromagnetic fields, (f) nature and properties of materials/relating particle and aggregate structure to properties, (g) solid state electronics, (h) microprocessor applications, (i), computer systems, (j) signal processing, (k) digital design, (l) systems and control theory, (m) circuits or generalized circuits, (n) communication systems, (o) power systems, (p) computer networks, (q) software development, (r) Any other comparable area of fundamental engineering science or physics, such as optics, heat transfer, or soil mechanics.
 Relevant experience must be performing professional engineering or physical sciences work and/or conducting academic or independent research in a technical field (e.g., mathematics, engineering, cognitive sciences and physical sciences).
 Experience on polymath projects (requiring multiple skills), technical publications, patent applications, and teaching are preferred.
 FULL PERFORMANCE With a degree in professional Engineering, entry is with a Bachelor's degree plus 3 years of relevant experience, or a Master's degree plus 1 year of relevant experience, or a Doctoral degree and no experience.
 With a degree in Physics or Astronomy or a relevant professional technical field entry is with a Bachelor's degree plus 3 years of relevant experience, or a Master's or Doctoral degree plus 1 year of relevant experience.
 SENIOR Entry is with a Bachelor's degree plus 7 years of relevant experience, or a Master's degree plus 5 years of relevant experience, or a Doctoral degree plus 3 years of relevant experience.
 Degree must be in professional Engineering, Physics or Astronomy, or a relevant professional technical field.
 EXPERT Entry is a Bachelor's degree plus 10 years of relevant experience, or a Master's degree plus 8 years of relevant experience, or a Doctoral degree plus 6 years of relevant experience.
 Degree must be in professional Engineering, Physics or Astronomy, or a relevant professional technical field.

-Required Skills: You should have excellent problem-solving, communication, and interpersonal skills, and be able to: - Lead research in developing cryogenic solutions - Implement new thermal management technologies - Develop analytical models to predict thermal performance of cryogenic systems - Create interface specifications between payloads and cryogenic systems - Design, develop, and perform testing on payloads operating in cryogenic environments - Understand experimental design to gather desired data Desired Skills: - Specialization in thermodynamics - Cryogenic control systems, cryogenic system implementation, commissioning, and operation - Safe cryogenic engineering practices including pressure, cryogen, and oxygen deficiency hazards - Wet and/or dry cryogenic systems - Liquid helium and sub-Kelvin systems - Knowledge of thermal analysis software (COMSOL, IcePak, Sinda/Fluint) or similar platforms - Mechanical design/modeling/simulation using industry standard tools - LabVIEW or similar acquisition software
+Required Skills: Excellent problem-solving, communication, and interpersonal skills to: - Lead research in developing cryogenic solutions - Implement new thermal management technologies - Develop analytical models to predict thermal performance of cryogenic systems - Create interface specifications between payloads and cryogenic systems - Design, develop, and perform testing on payloads operating in cryogenic environments - Understand experimental design to gather desired data Desired Skills: - Specialization in thermodynamics - Cryogenic control systems, cryogenic system implementation, commissioning, and operation - Safe cryogenic engineering practices including pressure, cryogen, and oxygen deficiency hazards - Wet and/or dry cryogenic systems - Liquid helium and sub-Kelvin systems - Knowledge of thermal analysis software (COMSOL, IcePak, Sinda/Fluint) or similar platforms - Mechanical design/modeling/simulation using industry standard tools - LabVIEW or similar acquisition software